H.R. 1330: Smithsonian National Museum of the American Latino Act

 6

-The Smithsonian must report within 120 days of enactment and every two years after that on how the museum is meeting the bill’s exhibit and program requirements.
+The Smithsonian Secretary must report within 120 days of enactment, then every two years, on how the museum is meeting the new exhibit and program standards, including how it handles substantial exhibit revisions.

 Who benefits from H.R.
 1330?